luben/zstd-jni/README.md

 Status and availability
 -----------------------

-**Zstd** has just reached "stable format" status with release 0.7.
+**Zstd** has just reached "final format" status with release 0.8.
 This library provides decompression support for earlier formats also.
 The library is fairly robust, able to withstand hazards situations, including invalid inputs.
 The library reliability has been tested using